When and where is it, how will it work and how can you be there? All you need to know about UEFA EURO 2020.

 "There is great pleasure in being able to bring EURO 2020 to so many countries and cities, to see football acting as a bridge between nations, and to carry the competition closer to the fans, who are the essential lifeblood of the game," says UEFA President Aleksander Čeferin.

 How can fans be informed about tickets?

-Fans can already register a ticketing account or log in to the TICKET PORTAL with an existing account in order to specify their travel and team preferences and be the first to get the latest information about tickets for UEFA EURO 2020.
+Fans can already register a ticketing account or log in to the TICKET PORTAL with an existing account.
+You can specify travel and team preferences, and be the first to get the latest information about tickets for UEFA EURO 2020.